Karma0151235/Cursus42_ft_printf/README.md

 | `%%`        | Prints a literal percent sign           |

 # Running and Testing
+This section describes the post git-clone process of compiling and testing that you can replicate.
+Furthermore, more details are entailed regarding the makefile to ensure ease of use.

 ## Compilation
 A makefile has been included to ease the compilation process.
 The makefile creates a library containing the `printf` function named `libftprintf.a`.
 Below are some rules specified in the makefile for ease of use.